METALS-Copper hits six-week high on hopes for demand revival

 * LME aluminium stocks up 38% over past six weeks

-* LME nickel hits highest since March 13 (Adds analyst comment, updates prices, changes dateline from SINGAPORE)
+* LME nickel hits highest since March 13 (Updates with official prices)

 By Eric Onstad